dxw/playbook/src/working-here/learning-and-development.md

 * Ask other people on your team what they've done
 * Talk to your line manager, who can help you identify potential areas for development and find suitable events or training
-* Ask the HR team for ideas
+* Ask the People team for ideas

 ### Book the activity